DBska/server/README.md

 $ mysql -p < DDL.sql

 Connect to mysql to check that a database named PHT is present.
 There should be a certain number of tables inside it.

+Install the required software.

 Then, to compile both the server and client codes, in server/ write: